View from upper Rinse Cycle, looking east to Jordanelle. Trail review by Bruce on August 27, 2024.

 Via Humdinger from Midmountain

 In Park City, follow the signs toward Deer Valley Resort.
 To get to the upper (Silver Lake) lodge, turn left on Royal Drive just after the road divides -- before you actually see the Snow Park (lower) lodge.
 Drive 4 miles uphill, following the signs to the Silver Lake lodge.
 (I recommend parking at the lower lodge and taking the city shuttle bus uphill instead of driving to the upper lodge.)
 Once you're at the lift area, face the mountain and look around for trail signs.
 The northbound Midmountain Trail is to your right, coasting downhill to the underpass then left onto singletrack.
 The Midmountain Extension is to your left, beginning as a doubletrack.
-It will be 0.9 miles to the Humdinger (aka Midmountain Connector) trail, which descends 2.1 miles to a new DH trail before climbing to the Rinse Cycle trail at mile 3.3 from Midmountain.
+It will be 0.9 miles to the Humdinger (aka Midmountain Connector) trail, which descends 2.1 miles to the Rory of the Mountain DH trail before climbing to the Rinse Cycle trail at mile 3.3 from Midmountain.

 Rinse Cycle